Prostate Health

 Best Reason to Fight for More Research

 The major reason all of these major organizations that deal with cancer are not recommending testing is because, unlike breast cancer, they say they haven't found anything that improves or extends a man's life if he gets prostate cancer so, basically, just let it grow.
 With almost five-times more research spending per death, plus untold millions on awareness, breast cancer cures are seeing great results.
 At the rate men bought Viagra, you've got to believe they would spend a lot if there was something that could stop prostate cancer without becoming impotent or incontinent.
 The difference is that women have raised the banners.
-Have spend their personal time and money to make things happen, have purhcased millions of Breast Cancer Awareness Stamps, have made a difference.
+Have spent their personal time and money to make things happen, have purchased millions of Breast Cancer Awareness Stamps, have made a difference.
 Unlike women, few men have done any of those things, and while the U.S. Postal Service did creat a Prostate Cancer Awareness stamp, over 50 million of the 78 million stamps sit un-purchased.
 Will anyone wake up before you get prostate cancer to find a way that helps men live out those final years happier and healthier?
 Will you?

 Note: Spending in 1997 on research looked something like this: Breast Cancer $12,800/death, prostate cancer $2,700/death.)